Lucy Kirkwood: Plays

 Kirkwood's next play was titled The Welkin and concerned the case of a woman convicted of murder who claims to be pregnant, preventing a death sentence from being carried out.
 The play revolves around a group of 12 matrons assembled to determine the truth of her claim.
 The Welkin was performed at London's National Theatre in the first half of 2020.

+In 2021, Kirkwood wrote the play Maryland, which was staged shortly after at the Royal Court Theatre, and later adapted into a BBC dramatic television film.

-In June 2022 Kirkwood's most recent play Rapture opened at the Royal Court Theatre credited in the marketing under the pseudonym Dave Davidson, and the false title That Is Not Who I Am.
+In June 2022, Kirkwood's play Rapture, opened at the Royal Court Theatre, credited in the marketing under the pseudonym Dave Davidson, and the false title That Is Not Who I Am.
 The misleading advertisement ties into the themes and world of the story.
 The play purports to be a verbatim docudrama concerning paranoia and distrust of the UK Government following the 2020 pandemic and ensuing political scandals.
-It details the relationship, surveilance, and murder of two climate activist content creators, leaving lingering questions about the State's involvement.
+It details the relationship, surveillance, and murder of two climate activist content creators, leaving lingering questions about the State's involvement.
 In the universe of this play, the UK Government has placed an embargo on the Royal Court (or theatre in question) over the contents presented, and the legality of its production are in question.
 Thus the opening moments of the play include an explanation that the theatre has decided to stage the play covertly.
 It features both an actor playing Kirkwood and a supposed cameo from the real Kirkwood herself.
 Kirkwood portrayed this latter version of herself in the original production at select performances.

+In 2023, it was announced that Kirkwood would write a new musical adaptation of Roald Dahl's The Witches at London’s National Theatre with music by Dave Malloy and lyrics by both Malloy and Kirkwood.
+The musical premiered in November 2023.